mandober/rust-debrief/appendix/terminology.md

 ## Reflection
 Reflection is the ability of a program to examine, introspect, and modify its own structure and behavior at runtime.

+## Reference
+A reference is a value that enables an indirect access a particular data; it refers to some data and accessing that data is called dereferencing the reference.
+A reference is distinct from the data itself.
+A reference may be implemented as the physical address of where the data is stored in memory; due to this, it is often confused with a pointer, but a reference may also be implemented in other ways, such as the offset between the data's address and some fixed "base" address, as an index into an array, or more abstractly as a handle; more broadly, in networking, a reference may be a network address such as URL.

 ## Slice
 A slice is a view into some contiguous storage.
 Slice is a fat pointer; the information that completes a slice is the number of elements it points to.

+## Smart pointer
+A smart pointer is an abstract data type that simulates a pointer while providing added features, such as automatic memory management or bounds checking.
+Such features are intended to reduce bugs caused by the misuse of pointers, while retaining efficiency.
+Smart pointers typically keep track of the memory they point to, and may also be used to manage other resources, such as network connections and file handles.
+Smart pointers prevent most situations of memory leaks, caused by pointer mishandling (double free, dangling pointers, etc.), by making the memory deallocation automatic.

 ## Statically typed language
 In static languages, variables are classified into types: once a variable aquires a type, it is type-locked.
 It cannot change its type and it accepts bindings only to the values of the matching type.
 Moreover, in some languages, a variable cannot even be rebound to a different value, after its initial binding, although some languages permit this by declaring a variable mutable.
 Static languages perform type checking at compile-time (many also at run-time).